c2akula/tofu/docker/README.md

-# Docker Testing Setup for TensorLight
+# Docker Testing Setup for Tofu

-This directory contains Docker configuration for testing TensorLight in a controlled environment.
+This directory contains Docker configuration for testing Tofu in a controlled environment.

 ## Prerequisites